Kodanad: History

 In the 1950–60s, Kodanad used to be the largest of several elephant training centres for captured elephants from the adjoining forest regions.
 They were trained using Mahouts, specially skilled people also known as 'Paappaan' in Malayalam language.
 In the 1970s, there was a ban to elephant capture by Government of India and from then on, Kodanad was primarily used as a rescue training centre.
 As of 2017, all the animals have been shifted to nearby Abhayaranyam facility.

 Demographics

 According to the 2011 census of India, Kodanad has 3502 households.
 The literacy rate of the village is 84.63%.

 Kaprikkad Ecotourism project

 Kodanad is in the list of Ecotourism destination projects sponsored by the Government of India.
 As a part of this project, Kaprikkad, a village lying 3 km adjacent to Kodanad on the river bank has been set up in 2006 for entertaining visitors in the most natural and environmental friendly way.

 Abhayaranyam Mini Zoo, Kaprikkad

 Most of the animals from Kodanad elephant centre including the elephants have been recently rehabilitated to Kaprikkad, as the part of Ecotourism project named as Abhayaranyam, which is spread across 200 acres of natural forest.
 The project was inaugurated on 18 February 2011 by the Minister of Forestry and Housing, Shri.
 Binoy Vishwom.
-You can find Spotted deers, Sambar deers and young elephants here.
+You can find Spotted deer, Sambar deer and young elephants here.